keu/docs/learn/airflow-fivetran.md

 ## Conclusion

-Using Airflow with Fivetran allows you to embed your Fivetran jobs in your larger data ecosystem, making the scheduling of Fivetran jobs event- and data-driven.
+Using Airflow with Fivetran allows you to embed your Fivetran syncs in your larger data ecosystem, making the scheduling of Fivetran syncs event- and data-driven.
 The [`airflow-provider-fivetran-async`](https://registry.astronomer.io/providers/fivetran) offers asynchronous capabilities to make your architecture more scalable and efficient.